SymbioticEDA/riscv-formal/README.md

 When the core retires an instruction, it asserts the `rvfi_valid` signal and uses the signals described below to output the details of the retired instruction.
 The signals below are only valid during such a cycle and can be driven to arbitrary values in a cycle in which `rvfi_valid` is not asserted.

+### `output [NRET *    8 - 1 : 0] rvfi_order`

+Cores that retire all instructions in-order may set this field to constant zero.
+Cores that retire instructions out-of-order must set this field to the instruction index so that they can be sorted within `riscv-formal` test-benches when needed.

 ### `output [NRET *   32 - 1 : 0] rvfi_insn`

 This is the 32-bit or 16-bit instruction word.
 In case of a 16-bit instruction the upper 16-bits of this output may carry an arbitrary bit pattern.
 The current RVFI specification does not support instructions wider than 32 bits.